ChrisPritchard/DungeonRaider/README.md

 But I probably won't do the above.
 If you like, consider them an exercise for the reader.

+## Development and Running

+This project was developed using dotnet core 2.1 and VS Code.
+It should work on all platforms supported by dotnet core.
+If you are not running windows however, you might run into problems when building the content pipeline (something out of my control, being a monogame thing).
+If you do encounter issues, please try and follow the steps [here](https://github.com/ChrisPritchard/Tetris/blob/master/README.md#supported-platforms).

 ## License/Credit/Acknowledgements

 The code is all under __Unilicense__.
 Do with it as you will.